lsp-plugins/lsp-plugins/README.txt

 Because unit tests are short-time fully-automated tests, they are parallelized and executed by default by number_of_cores*2 processes.
 To disable this, we specify option --nofork.
-Also, unit test execution time is limited by 5 seconds by default, so when debugging, our tests will be killed, so we specify --debug option to disable time control.
+Also, unit test execution time is limited by 5 seconds by default, so when debugging, our tests will be killed.
+That's why we specify --debug option to disable time control.
 Option --verbose allows to output additional information by the unit test that is turned off by default.

 We also can use performance tests to obtain full performance profile of target machine.
 Because performance tests in most cases take much time for gathering statistics,